Anthropology

 Attributes: Social Science

-Intensive study of human organic evolution within hominid primates.
-Consideration of the relationships of socio-cultural adaptation to human evolution.
+Intensive study of fossil evidence for human biological evolution.
+Consideration of the relationships of biological, cultural, and behavioural adaptations in human evolution.

 PR/CR: A minimum grade of C is required unless otherwise indicated.